Caution Streamline Icon: https://streamlinehq.com

 Not a student of the University of Toronto but have a question?
 Click Here

+To ensure requests are reviewed by the appropriate team and handled as efficiently as possible, we are unable to respond to telephone or in-person inquiries regarding IFE applications.
+The Contact Form is intended for general questions only.
 Please do not use the contact form to appeal a decision or to request status updates on an active application.
-All follow-up emails, and a final decision, will be sent to your @mail.utoronto.ca email account.
-Monitor your email.
+All follow-up communication, including the final decision, will be sent to your @mail.utoronto.ca email account.
+Please monitor your email regularly for updates.

 Definitions